minaminao/ctf-blockchain/README.md

 | Damn Vulnerable DeFi: 8.
 Puppet | Distort the price of Uniswap V1 and leak tokens from a lending platform that references that price |

 ### Sandwich attack
-- A front-running attack in which a large transaction of another person is sandwiched between transactions of oneself.
-- For example, if there is a transaction by another party to sell token A and buy B, the attacker can put in a transaction to sell A and buy B before the transaction, and later put in a transaction to sell the same amount of B and buy A, thereby ultimately increasing the amount of A at a profit.
+- For example, if there is a transaction by another party to sell token `A` and buy `B`, the attacker can put in a transaction to sell `A` and buy `B` before the transaction, and later put in a transaction to sell the same amount of `B` and buy `A`, thereby ultimately increasing the amount of `A` at a profit.
 - In general, such "revenue earned by selecting, inserting, and reordering transactions contained in a block generated by a miner" is referred to as Miner Extractable Value (MEV).
 Recently, it is also called Maximal Extractable Value.

 | Challenge                                         | Note, Keyword                               |